ropensci/rAltmetric/README.md

 1 http://www.altmetric.com/details.php?citation_id=942310
 ```

-You can save these data into a nice spreadsheet format:
+You can save these data into a clean spreadsheet format:

 ```r
 acuna_data <- altmetric_data(acuna)